 Depending on the nature of your enquiry, your best option may be to first contact your family, friends, airline, travel agent, tour operator, employer or travel insurer.
 Your travel insurer should have a 24-hour emergency number.

 The national emergency number is 171, but operators may not speak English.
-To complain about tourism services, contact the service provider directly.

 Australia does not have an Embassy or Consulate in Venezuela.
 By agreement between the Canadian and Australian governments, the